Di-Gregorio-s-Lab/Comparative-genomics-on-Cladosporium-strains/README.md

 - [Miltiple sequence alignment with ClustalW](#miltiple-sequence-alignment-with-clustalw)
 - [PCoA and heatmaps with ggplot2 v3.5.2 and pheatmap v1.0.13 on R](#pcoa-and-heatmaps-with-ggplot2-and-pheatmap)

-To better navigate in the multiple analyses performed in thiese pipelines, a folders architecture was created as follows:
+To better navigate in the multiple analyses performed in these pipelines, a folders architecture was created as follows:
 - "main" folder, containing all the sub-folders for this analysis
   - "work" (sub)folder, containing raw and processed data for each pipeline
   - "results" (sub)folder, containing the final output of each pipeline